dauxio/daux.io/docs/00_Getting_Started.md

 ## PHP Requirements

-Daux.io is compatible with PHP 7.2.0 and up.
+Daux.io is compatible with the [officially supported](https://www.php.net/supported-versions.php) PHP versions;  7.2.0 and up.

-The reason is because some dependencies we have (mainly Symfony and Guzzle) do not support PHP 5.6 anymore.

 ### Extensions

-PHP Needs the following extension to work : `php-mbstring` and `php-xml`.
+Daux.io needs the following PHP extensions to work : `php-mbstring` and `php-xml`.

 If you encounter an error similar to `utf8_decode() not found` this means that you're missing the `php-xml` package.
-(We've seen it happen only on PHP 7)

-## Known Issues

-- __Windows UTF-8 files support__ Files with UTF-8 characters cannot be handled on windows with PHP5, PHP7 should work fine.

 ## Support